input-output-hk/engineering/blog/ghc-js-browser-example/browser-example.md

 # Using GHC's JavaScript Backend in the Browser

 In the last post we introduced GHC's new JavaScript backend, which allows the compilation of Haskell code into JavaScript.
 Because of the prevalence of JavaScript, this opens up the ability for Haskell to be used on new platforms - particularly the browser.
-In this post, we'll look into how we can build a version of GHC that will compile to JavaScript, and see how to use that to run a first Haskell program in a browser.
+In this post, we'll build a version of GHC that will compile to JavaScript, and use that to run a Haskell program in a browser.

+The JavaScript backend is currently an active work in progress, and so it is not feature complete.
+Importantly, Template Haskell and Foreign Function Interface exports are being worked on and are still to come.

 ## Installing GHC for JavaScript

 For this guide, we'll be compiling GHC from source.
 Before doing this, we'll need to install a few dependencies.
+These are:
+* GHC/Cabal
+* Emscripten
+* Alex
+* Happy

 ### Installing Dependencies